Accessing the STREAMER Module

 From a LAN

-Processors equipped with the STREAMER AoIP module have two Ethernet ports:- Ethernet→ web interface for CONTROL
+Processors equipped with the STREAMER AoIP module feature two Ethernet ports:- Ethernet→ web interface for CONTROL

 -